Country of melt and pour updates for steel imports

 August 24, 2024 – Consultations on regulatory changes

-The proposed regulatory changes to require the provision of country of melt and pour (COM) information were published in the Canada Gazette Part I on August 24, 2024.
+The proposed regulatory changes to require the provision of COM information were published in the Canada Gazette Part I on August 24, 2024.

-Interested parties have until September 23, 2024, to review the proposed regulatory changes to General Import Permits (GIPs) No. 80 and 81 and submit their comments in the Canada Gazette Part I using the following links:
+Interested parties have until September 23, 2024, to review the proposed regulatory amendments to GIPs No. 80 and No. 81 and submit their comments in the Canada Gazette Part I using the following links:

 The regulatory changes will come into force on November 5, 2024.